 If you find a lot of mold or condensation in the cabin air filter, even if it was changed not too long ago, you need to find the cause of this.
 Look for trapped leaves in the system inlet and the drain under the front windshield of the car.
 If the leaves clog the drain pipe under the windshield, the water will flow into the cabin air filter and start to mold, so it’s important to keep it clean.

-Due to the fact that it can be very difficult to reach the inside of the vents to clean them properly, it’s much better to spray a special cleaner into the system to kill the bacteria.
+It can be very difficult to reach the inside of the vents to clean them properly, so it’s much better to spray a special cleaner into the system to kill the bacteria.

 3. Use an Air Condition Cleaner